 “Well, what’s the point in getting angry about it?”
 I reason.
 “It’s not going to make the results magic themselves back into existence.
 It’s an admin error, as far as I’m concerned, and I’m always blaming admin for things going missing at work, so I can’t really complain when I’m on the receiving end, can I?”

 But the following day, before I can have any more physiotherapy, or find out whether my biopsy results have been located, I am told I am to be discharged.
 Given everything that has been said or alluded to previously, this comes as a bit of a surprise.
-But several hours later, after a lot of paperwork is completed (the discharge report lists not just the pulmonary embolism and the vomiting event, but also tells me I had pneumonia.
-As far as I can recall, this is the first time this has been mentioned during my stay) and I have been given a load of medication and creams and strict instructions about how to use at least one of them, I am waiting outside for a taxi.
+But several hours later, after a lot of paperwork is completed (the discharge report lists not just the pulmonary embolism and the vomiting event, but also tells me I had pneumonia in my right lung.
+As far as I can recall, this is the first time this has been mentioned during my stay.
+I am given a load of medication and creams and strict instructions about how to use at least one of them, and then I am waiting outside for a taxi.

 I can’t leave it hanging there, so let’s rewind a few days.